 Now the Author has used this word before in the epistle.
 In Hebrews 3:1, we are to "consider" or to "fix our thoughts on Jesus."
 Same word.
 Same structure.
-If we are to consider by focusing our thoughts and attentions on Jesus in such a way that we learn of Him, know Him, and cultivate a relationship with Him, that is what is in view here.
+If we are to consider by focusing our thoughts and attentions on Jesus in such a way that we learn of Him and know Him and cultivate a relationship with Him, is that not what is in view here?
 In Hebrews 3:1, consider Jesus; in Hebrews 10:24, consider one another.

-So, we must know one another.
-What is commanded here is a focusing of our attention on one another that grows and develops our relationships and our knowledge that is like the way we are to develop our relationship with Jesus.
+So we must know one another.
+What is actually commanded here is a focusing of our attention on one another that grows and develops our relationships and our knowledge that is like the way we are to develop our relationship with Jesus.